christinapramode/ImageInterpolation/README.md

 #### The code involves the following steps:
 1. Creating/opening the input ("Image1_256x256.raw") and output files ("Image1_512x256.raw").
 2. Reading from the input file (row by row), and storing the pixel data in a pointer array "rev".
-3. A function "interpImg", which carries out the interpolation and stores the result in another pointer array "revout".
+3. Calling the function "interpImg", which carries out the interpolation and stores the result in another pointer array "revout".
 4. Writing to the output file (row by row).
-5. Close all files.
+5. Closing all files.

-#### Refer to "ImageInterp.txt" for the full code
+#### Refer to "ImageInterp.c" for the full code

 #### References: